mes-aides/ops/README.md

 ## Update production provisioning

 ```
-fab sync --host=mes-aides.org
+fab sync --host=mes-aides.1jeune1solution.beta.gouv.fr
 ```

 ## Run provisioning from personal computer

 ```
-fab refresh --host mes-aides.org
+fab refresh --host mes-aides.1jeune1solution.beta.gouv.fr
 ```

 cf. files/update.sh and deploy CircleCI workflow in main repository

 ### Secret environment variables

-The main NodeJS server needs some private variables for production, stored at '/home/main/mes-aides-ui/backend/config/production.js'
+The main NodeJS server needs some private variables for production, stored at '/home/main/aides-jeunes/backend/config/production.js'

-These variables can be fetched from the current production server with `fab production-config-get`, _--host_ can be specified but default to _mes-aides.org_.
+These variables can be fetched from the current production server with `fab production-config-get`, _--host_ can be specified but default to _mes-aides.1jeune1solution.beta.gouv.fr_.
 Then the configuration file can be put on another server with `fab production-config-put --host <hostname>`.

 ### Continuous deployment

 An private key can `ssh` to the host and it will automatically deploy the application latest version.

-That private key has been added to CirclecCI (mes-aides-ui repository) to allow continuous deployment.
+That private key has been added to CirclecCI (aides-jeunes repository) to allow continuous deployment.

 ## Development